OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/technical.md

  * Utilization of resources (CPU, RAM, Storage)
    * High utilization of CPU usage might be caused by a DOS attack or some malicious software
  * Network usage (in- and outgoing traffic, sessions, delays)
-   * Higher than normal traffic might be caused by data exfiltration (outgoing traffic) or a DOS attack (incoming traffic)
+   * Higher than normal traffic might be caused by data exfiltration (outgoing traffic) or a DoS attack (incoming traffic)
    * Burst request from a single IP address.
 This could be recon from that address.
  * Service availability (Host checks, network availability)